arkency/posts/posts/2017-07-14-how-to-safely-store-api-keys-in-rails-apps.md

 newsletter: arkency_form
 img: "ruby-store-api/api-keys-rails.png"
 ---

+# How to safely store API keys in Rails apps

 Inspired by [a question on reddit: Can you store user API keys in the database?](https://www.reddit.com/r/rails/comments/6n63ql/can_you_store_user_api_keys_in_the_database/) I decided to elaborate just a little bit on this topic.